 Does it mean you should write only unit tests?

 Probably you have seen a lot of pictures or GIFs like the one above.
 Two components can work perfectly fine in isolation, but when integrated with other parts of a system, they can cause some problems.
-Testing on higher levels of the pyramid helps to avoid these integration issues.
+Launching test scripts on higher levels of the pyramid helps to avoid these integration issues.
 These tests are essential for your CI/CD, however, when your components are properly unit tested, you can reduce their number and decrease the overall testing time.

-What is a rule of thumb?
+What is a rule of thumb on test automation pyramid?

 You might be wondering how to decide on which pyramid level your test should be.
 My suggestion is to ask a few simple questions.

 - Can the feature be unit tested?
 A unit test is a perfect solution.
 Test everything possible, including corner cases.

 - How will it be combined with some other parts of the system?
 Check it in an integration test (but only verify the integration, no need to check the details as they were unit tested).